kshitij10496/kshitij10496.github.io/content/posts/review-remembrance-of-earths-past.md

 Questions ranging from astrophysics to humanity's collective decision making.
 There are quite a handful of ideas/theories that particularly intrigued me in the moment.

-I, definitely need more time, and probably a re-read to improve my understanding of some details.
+It's quite easy to get overwhelmed by reading SciFi, especially when one has slight technical/scientific background.
+So I definitely need more time, and probably a re-read to improve my understanding of what the books presented.

 I'm grateful to the writer and translator for putting together this work.
 Thoroughly enjoyed it.